-Before Latrell Sprewell was known as the $100 million man just trying to feed his kids, the Knick who almost delivered a championship to New York in 1999, and the Warrior who choked his coach, the All-NBA first teamer was arguably a top 3 shooting guard in the 90s.
-He could could shut down the league’s best scorers or blow past any defender (even though he could only go right) and finish with an angry 2-hand dunk that rivaled Charles Barkley’s gorilla slams from his Philly days.
+Before Latrell Sprewell was known as the $100 million man just trying to feed his kids, the Knick who almost delivered a championship to New York in 1999, and the Warrior who choked his coach in 1997, the All-NBA first-teamer was arguably a top three shooting guard in the league.
+He could shut down the league's best scorers or blow past any defender (even though he could only go right) and finish with an angry two-hand dunk that rivaled Charles Barkley's gorilla slams from his Philly days.
 He was that good and as unique as the spinning rims he made popular in 2001.

-Back in July, my favorite angry comedian/actor/podcaster/director/celebrity hooper/guest on NBA shows, Michael Rapaport, visited Milwaukee and conducted a live interview with my favorite angry dunker and asked that question, along with every question I’ve wanted to ask him over the past 20 years.
+Back in July, one of my favorite angry comedian/actor/podcaster/director/celebrity hoopers, Michael Rapaport, visited Milwaukee and conducted a live interview with my favorite angry dunker and asked that question, along with every question I've wanted to ask him over the past 20 years.

 I don't want to ruin any of the great and sometimes shocking moments in the must-listen interview, so I'm just going to list a few bullets.

 - Sprewell didn't start playing organized ball until he was a senior in high school.